 When coming to Belgrade, one of the places you’ll surely put on your list of things to see is the bohemian part of Belgrade, Skadarlija.
 Skadarlija is a place that was home to the famous Serbian painter Đura Jakšić (Djura Jakshic) and also home to the most famous restaurants in Belgrade, Kafane.

-Kafane is a plural of a word kafana, and in old times, kafane in Skadarlija were a gathering places of artists.
-Painters, poets, actors…
+Kafane is a plural of the word kafana, and in old times, Kafane in Skadarlija was a gathering place of artists; painters, poets, and actors.

 Also, it is much cheaper than all the kafane and restaurants around it.
-The meal costs 200 dinars which is a little less than 2 euros.
+The meal costs 200 dinars, a little less than 2 euros.